Director: Dr. Tabitha Hart

 - Communication Studies major or minor

-- COMM courses appropriate to the internship (course may be taken concurrently with the internship)
+- COMM courses appropriate to the internship (coursework may be taken concurrently with the internship)

 Below you'll find answers to frequently asked questions about the Communication Studies Internship Program (CSIP).